icanlab/mediator-ne-plugin/README.md

 Some arguments should be given in the config file `.mediator/plugin.yml` or `~/.mediator/plugin.yml`.

-The following is a example:
+The following is an example:

 ```yaml
 ---